 Before proceeding I need to stress that my remarks today reflect only my views and not necessarily those of any other FOMC participant.

-When we look at TIPS yields, we see that real interest rates have fallen sharply over the past six years.
-In the first half of 2007, five-year TIPS had a real yield of about 2.5 percent and 10-year TIPS also had a real yield of about 2.5 percent.
-By 2012, both real yields had fallen well below zero, and while they have risen slightly, real yields continue to be low today.
-The five-year real TIPS yield is still below zero, around negative 0.3 percent.
-The 10-year real TIPS yield is only slightly positive—around 0.4 percent.
-Note that, together, these market prices imply that the five year-five year forward real interest rate is around 1 percent.
-The 10 year-10 year forward real interest rate is only slightly higher.
+When we look at TIPS yields, we see that real interest rates have fallen dramatically over the past six years.
+In the first half of 2007, five-year TIPS bonds had a real yield of about 2.5 percent and 10-year TIPS bonds also had a real yield of about 2.5 percent.
+Now jump forward to 2013.
+The five-year real TIPS yield is around negative 1.3 percent.
+Just to be clear: This means that the buyer of a five-year TIPS bond is giving up $100 of purchasing power today in exchange for around $94—six dollars less!—of purchasing power in five years.
+The 10-year real TIPS yield is also negative—around negative 0.7 percent.

-I’ve argued that the mandate-consistent path of real interest rates has fallen since 2007.
+I’ve argued that the path of real interest rates that is consistent with the FOMC’s dual mandate objectives—what one might call the mandate-consistent path of real interest rates2—has fallen greatly since 2007.
 I now turn to a discussion of why this has happened.
 I see the decline in mandate-consistent real interest rates as grounded in an increase in the demand for, and a fall in the supply of, safe financial investment vehicles.
 Importantly, I see these changes as likely to be highly persistent.

 Thus, the demand for safe assets has risen because of tighter limits on credit access.
 It has also risen because of households’ and businesses’ assessments of macroeconomic risk.
 As of 2007, the United States had just gone through nearly 25 years of macroeconomic tranquility.
-As a consequence, relatively few workers or businesses (or macroeconomists!) in the United States saw a severe macroeconomic shock as a relevant contingency.
+As a consequence, relatively few workers or businesses (or macroeconomists!) in the United States saw a severe macroeconomic shock as possible.

 However, in the wake of the Great Recession and the Not-So-Great Recovery, the story is different.
 Now, more workers see themselves as being exposed to the risk of persistent deterioration in labor incomes.
 More businesses see themselves as being exposed to the risk of a radical and persistent downshift in the demand for their products.
 These workers and businesses have an incentive to accumulate more safe assets as a way to self-insure against this enhanced macroeconomic risk.

-The federal fiscal situation is the third key source of elevated uncertainty.
+The federal fiscal situation is another key source of elevated uncertainty.
 The federal government faces a long-run disconnect between its overt commitments and the baseline path of federal tax collections.
 This disconnect can only be resolved by raising taxes and/or cutting the long-run arc of spending.

-Of course, this tension between revenues and expenditures predated the 2007 downturn.
+Of course, this tension between revenues and expenditures pre-dated the 2007 downturn.
 However, it is at least arguable that the fiscal debates of the past few years have made more Americans aware of the uncertainties associated with resolving this long-run disconnect.
 And these uncertainties affect the demand for safe assets.
-The possibility of higher future taxes on corporate profits gives businesses an incentive to demand safe short-term financial assets as opposed to engaging in long-term investments.
+The prospect of higher future corporate profits taxes gives businesses an incentive to demand safe short-term financial assets as opposed to engaging in long-term investments.
 The prospect of reductions in Medicare, Medicaid or Social Security gives some households an incentive to demand more safe assets as a way of replacing those lost potential benefits.

 I’ve argued that, due in part to tighter credit access and higher uncertainty, the demand for safe financial assets has risen since 2007.
 At the same time, the global supply of assets perceived as safe has also fallen.
 Americans—and many others around the world—thought in 2007 that it was highly unlikely that American residential land, and assets backed by land, could ever fall in value by 30 percent.
 Not anymore.
 Similarly, investors around the world viewed all forms of European sovereign debt as a safe investment.
 Not anymore.

 What about the future?
 The passage of time will ameliorate these changes in the demand for and supply of safe assets—but only partially.
 Any long-run forecast has enormous attendant uncertainties.
-But I expect that for a considerable period of time—possibly the next five years or more—credit market access will remain limited relative to what borrowers had available in 2007.
-I expect that many workers and businesses will remain more concerned than in 2007 about the risk of a large adverse shock.
+But I expect that for a considerable period of time—possibly the next five to 10 years—credit market access will remain limited relative to what borrowers had available in 2007.
+I expect that many workers and businesses will remain more concerned than in 2007 about the risk of a large adverse recessionary shock.
 And I also expect that businesses will continue to feel a heightened degree of uncertainty about taxes and households will continue to feel a heightened degree of uncertainty about the level of federal government benefits.
 These considerations suggest that, for many years to come, the FOMC will have to maintain low real interest rates to achieve its congressionally mandated goals.
-I see this conclusion as broadly consistent with the April FOMC statement, which predicts that the target fed funds rate will remain low for some time after inflation and employment are near mandate-consistent levels.

-In remarks that I gave earlier this year, I described an analytical mean-variance framework that the Committee could use to answer this question.5 Today, I’ll simply sketch the elements of that framework.
-Basically, the FOMC will need to confront an ongoing probabilistic cost-benefit calculation.
+To answer this question, the Committee will need to confront an ongoing probabilistic cost-benefit calculation.
 On the one hand, raising the real interest rate will definitely lead to lower employment and prices.
-On the other hand, raising the real interest rate may reduce the risk of a financial crisis—a crisis that could give rise to a much larger fall in employment and prices.
+On the other hand, raising the real interest rate may reduce the risk of a financial crisis—a crisis which could give rise to a much larger fall in employment and prices.
 Thus, the Committee has to weigh the certainty of a costly deviation from its dual mandate objectives against the benefit of reducing the probability of an even larger deviation from those objectives.

-I should stress that the Committee is in a better position to carry out this kind of probabilistic cost-benefit analysis in 2014 than it was in 2007.
+This probabilistic cost-benefit calculation is conceptually challenging today and will remain so for some time to come.
+However, it is important to stress that the Committee is in a better position to address this challenge in 2013 than it was in 2007.
 The Federal Reserve System now dedicates a significant amount of our best staff resources to financial system surveillance.
 The Federal Reserve Bank of Minneapolis contributes to these efforts in a number of ways, including our ongoing monitoring of the risk-neutral probability distributions of future asset values.6 As a result of these efforts, the FOMC has a lot more information, on an ongoing basis, about the extent of financial system risks.

 Nonetheless, as always, there is more to be learned.
 We need to understand better, in light of the current state of supervision and regulation, which residual financial system risks have the potential to translate into macroeconomic risks.
 And we need to understand better to what extent monetary policy tightening can in fact temper those residual financial system risks.